crock/sarahah-bot/README.md

+**CONSIDER THIS SCRIPT ABANDONED AND NO LONGER WORKING.
+BLAME THE SARAHAH DEVELOPER, NOT ME.**

 # Sarahah Spam Bot

 With this script, you can spam any user on Sarahah with a message of your choice.

 ### Compatibility

-Python 2 or 3+
+Python 3+

 ### Requirements

 Requires a proxy to work successfully.
 I do not include any proxies with the script, so you will have to obtain these on your own from a third-party.

-Once you obtain a proxy, fill in the proxy info in `proxies.json` then save the file.
+Once you obtain some proxies, paste them (one per line) in `proxies.txt`

 ### Installation and Usage